-Why Is My Hair So Knotty All Of A Sudden?
-Pro Hacks To Getting Them Out
+Why Is My Hair So Knotty & Get's Tangled So Easily?
+Pro Hacks

 Why Is My Hair So Tangled After Washing?

-Hair is at its weakest when wet, making it more prone to entanglements.
-If you don’t have the correct hair washing routine, then you can expect to see poor results when you’ve finished drying and styling it.
-These can result from issues like your hair being tangled during the washing process if you are using sulfate based shampoos and conditioners, there is a lack of brushing whilst washing and if you are in a hard water area.
+Hair is at its weakest when wet, making it more prone to tangles.
+If you don’t have the correct hair washing routine, then you can expect to see poor results when you’ve finished drying and styling it, as well as hair getting matted when wet.
+These can result from issues like your hair being tangled during the washing process if you are using sulphate based shampoos and conditioners, there is a lack of brushing whilst washing and if you are in a hard water area.

 Chemical based shampoos